datacommonsorg/docsite/custom_dc/custom_data.md

 The _DATE_ is the date of the observation and should be in the format _YYYY_, _YYYY_-_MM_, or _YYYY_-_MM_-_DD_.
 The heading can be anything, although as a best practice, we recommend using a corresponding identifier, such as `year`, `month` or `date`.

 The _VARIABLE_ should contain a metric [observation](/glossary.html#observation) at a particular time.
-We recommend that you try to reuse existing statistical variables where feasible; use the base Data Commons [Statistical Variable Explorer](https://datacommons.org/tools/statvar){: target="_blank"} to find them.
-If there is no existing statistical variable you can use, name the heading with an illustrative name and the importer will create a new variable for you.

 The variable values must be numeric.
 Zeros and null values are accepted: zeros will be recorded and null values ignored.

-All headers must be in camelCase.

 ### Special place names {#special-names}